Awards & Recognition

 There are several forms of myeloma.
 The most common type — affecting more than 90 percent of people with myeloma — is multiple myeloma.
 So named because myeloma is present in several or multiple areas of the body.

 Call 888.670.6341 or use our online tool to find a Dignity Health oncologist with expertise in treating myeloma in Arizona.
-Our University of Arizona Cancer Center at Dignity Health St. Joseph's Hospital and Medical Center is the only National Cancer Institute-designated comprehensive cancer center headquartered in Arizona.
-We also offer cancer care at our Chandler Regional Medical Center campus.
+We also offer cancer care at our Chandler Regional Medical Center campus and at the Dignity Health – Cancer Institute at St. Joseph's Hospital and Medical Center.

 People with myeloma may or may not have symptoms early in the disease, which is why myeloma tends to be diagnosed at an advanced stage.
 As the disease develops, signs and symptoms include:

 Health experts do not know exactly what causes any cancer, including myeloma.
 They do know genetic (DNA) defects are the root cause, but how and why some people and not others get these defects is not clear.

 There are certain risk factors that increase the likelihood of developing myeloma, including: